Deft (gamer): DRX (2019–2020)

-Season 12
+Return to DRX (2022)

+On December 4, 2021, DRX announced that Deft would be joining them for the upcoming season.
 Deft and his team struggled with 3 consecutive losses at the beginning of the split.
 They gained their first win of the split in the match against Kwangdong Freecs.

-In February 2022, Deft has reached 3,000 career kills milestone, he is the first and so far only player to reach that amount.
-Deft is the current all time-kills leader in League of Legends Esports, with Uzi and Faker behind him.
+In February 2022, Deft reached became the first player to reach the 3,000 career kills milestone.
 He also played his career 1,000th game in the same month, and was the first player to achieve the milestone.
 On February 24, 2022, Deft became the second player and the first AD Carry to reach 2,000 kills in the LCK.
 He played his 600th LCK games on March 24, 2022.

-His team was placed 5th in LCK Spring 2022, after losing to Kwangdong Freecs with a score of 2–3.
+His team was placed 4th in LCK Spring 2022, after losing to Kwangdong Freecs with a score of 2–3.
 Deft and his team was placed 6th in LCK Summer 2022, after losing to Liiv Sandbox with a score of 1–3.
 On September 4, 2022, Deft and his team successfully secured the last LCK spot to the World Championship after defeating Liiv Sandbox with a match score of 3–2.
 After going undefeated in play-ins and finishing first in the group stage, DRX reverse swept Edward Gaming, becoming the second team ever to reverse sweep someone at Worlds.
+Coincidentally, this occurred on Deft's 26th birthday.
 This became Deft's second time in the semi-finals, with his previous time being 8 years ago during the Season 4 World Championship.

-On November 5, 2022, DRX won the Season 12 World Championship, winning against T1 3–2.
-Deft is the oldest professional player to win the League of Legends World Championship.